Professor ,Dean of Faculty of Natural and Mathematical Sciences

 - Ph.D.
 (Materials Science, IIT, Kharagpur, 1993)

 I did my graduation from the Department of Physics, IIT Kharagpur and Ph.D. from Materials Science Center from the same Institute (IIT).
 My Ph.D work was on the preparation and characterization of thin films of II3-V2 group compound semiconductors for photovoltaic devices and solid state lasers.
 I had started my teaching carrier in 1996 as a Lecturer of Physics at the North Eastern Regional Institute of Science & Technology, Itanagar, AP before I was joined in the West Bengal Educational Service in the year 1997.
 My main research activities include the synthesis and characterization of various types of advanced electronic materials namely, compound (binary & ternary) semiconductors, diamond-like carbon (DLC) films, nanostructured germanium material for light source & flash memory devices, nanocrystalline zinc oxide (ZnO), organic-inorganic hybrid nanocomposites and related materials at the nanoscale for photonic device applications.
-I have published nearly 30 research articles in the journals of international repute.
-I have also completed two major research projects funded by DST, Government of India and CSIR, New Delhi.
-Presently I am supervising in a UGC sponsored research project on the development of Zinc-Tin-Phosphide semiconductor thin film and single crystal for solar cell applications.
+I have published more than 40 research articles in the journals of international repute.
+I have also completed three major research projects funded by DST, Government of India and CSIR, New Delhi and UGC.

 Research / Administrative Experience+